 THE VALUE OF A FIXED IP ADDRESS

 Many websites on the Internet are hosted on "shared servers".
 A shared server is a web server that hosts more than one website.
 This is the most common and certainly the most affordable way to have a presence on the Web.
-The alternative is a Dedicated Server or Virtual Private Server(VPS), and this can cost many hundreds of dollars a year and is usually overkill for one website.
+The alternative is a Dedicated Server or Virtual Private Server(VPS), and this can cost many hundreds or thousands of dollars a year and is usually overkill for one website.

 The downside to a shared server is that websites can also share the same mail server.
 There's no security risk here, but if one of the other websites was sending out spam, then the mail server's IP address can end up on a "Blacklist" of IP's that have a bad reputation.
 This may cause some of your emails to be rejected by the recipient's mail server.
 This is not a good position to be in.